 If you're dealing with porn-induced erectile dysfunction, the desensitization from AI porn follows the same trajectory: the brain calibrates to AI-generated stimuli and becomes less responsive to real-world sexual encounters.
 The recovery process is the same, but catching it early matters because AI accelerates the timeline.

-For a practical starting point, see How to Quit Porn.
-If you’re noticing signs of addiction beyond what you’re reading here, that guide covers the broader picture.
-And if you want daily structure and accountability to make the process concrete, ResetHive was built for exactly this.
+For a practical starting point, see How to quit porn.
+If you're noticing signs of addiction beyond what you're reading here, that guide covers the broader picture.